astorDev/nist/proxy/nginx/article/index.md

 COPY proxy-routes.conf /etc/nginx/templates/routes/default.conf.template
 ```

-Now, Nginx will run environment variables substitution for the files in the `templates` folder, having the `.template` suffix, creating a file with substituted values inside matching the `conf.d` folder, trimming the `.template` suffix.
+Now, Nginx will run environment variable substitution for the files in the `templates` folder, having the `.template` suffix, creating a file with substituted values inside matching the `conf.d` folder, trimming the `.template` suffix.
 In our case include from `/etc/nginx/templates/routes/default.conf.template` we'll get the following files with substituted variables `/etc/nginx/conf.d/routes/default.conf`.

 Let's now provide our proxy container with environment variables for substitution.
 Here's how our final `compose.yml` will look like: